The best of Dutch Food to eat in Amsterdam

 Sort of a Dutch fish and chips without the chips.
-Lekkerbekje and Kibbeling are battered and deep fried white fish usually cod or whiting.
+Lekkerbekje and Kibbeling are battered and deep-fried white fish usually cod or whiting.
 Kibbeling is cut into chunks and lekkerbekje isn’t.
-They are served with mayonnaise based sauces kind of like tartar sauce or garlic sauce.
+They are served with mayonnaise-based sauces kind of like tartar sauce or garlic sauce.
 This is sold in any of the street markets in Amsterdam.

 Dutch pancakes or Pannenkoeken are sold everywhere.
 They are larger and thinner than North American pancakes but not quite as thin as a crepe.
-In Amsterdam they are commonly eaten for dinner and are more akin to an American style pizza with savoury toppings instead of sweet ones.
+In Amsterdam, they are commonly eaten for dinner and are more akin to an American style pizza with savoury toppings instead of sweet ones.

 It wouldn’t be a trip to the Netherlands without trying some cheese or visiting any of the dozens of cheese museums dotted around the city.
 The Dutch have been making cheese for over 1600 years and after all that time they have become pretty good at it.
-You can get your fill of cheese in a day by simply walking into any cheese shop (trust me there are lots of them) and tasting your way through samples of some of the best Edams and Goudas you have ever had.
+You can get your fill of cheese in a day by simply walking into any cheese shop (trust me there are lots of them) and tasting your way through samples of some of the best Edam and Gouda cheese you have ever had.

-Cheese-making in the Netherlands is a high art and deeply embedded in the culture of the Dutch.
+Cheese-making in the Netherlands is high art and deeply embedded in the culture of the Dutch.
 There are cheese markets all over the Netherlands and traditional cheese markets are held regularly in Alkmaar, Gouda, Edam and Woerden.

 It also wouldn’t be a complete guide to food in Amsterdam unless I mentioned the beer.
-Dutch beer is excellent and there is a huge variety of beers locally brewed to choose from
+Dutch beer is excellent and there is a huge variety of beers locally-brewed to choose from

 What’s your favourite Dutch food?